-It makes no difference whether facilitation payments are permitted or commonly accepted according to local law or local practice.
+It makes no difference whether facilitation payments are permitted or commonly accepted according to local practice.

-The only exception is if a DSV employee reasonably believes that their own or others' life, health or safety may be at risk.
+The only exception is if a DSV employee reasonably believes that their own or another's' life, health or safety may be at risk.
 In these instances, making the payment is not a violation.

-If you are asked or forced to make a facilitation payment, the incident, including who asked for the payment, must be reported to and recorded by the DSV country management, Group Compliance or through the DSV Whistleblower Programme.
+If you are asked or forced to make a facilitation payment, the incident, including who asked for the payment, must be reported to the DSV country management, Group Sustainability & Compliance or through the DSV Whistleblower system, Integrity Line.

-Example of offering a facilitation payment:
+Example of a facilitation payment: